Last update

 The aim is to provide comprehensive and structured assistance to owners of residential buildings with low energy performance, in terms of identifying potential for improvement, planning and financing.

-The " Klimabonus " aid scheme provides increased financial support for the construction and sustainable energy renovation of homes, the installation of technical systems that make the most effective use of renewable energy sources in homes, and energy advice.
+The Klimabonus aid scheme provides increased financial support for the construction and sustainable energy renovation of homes, the installation of technical systems that make the most effective use of renewable energy sources in homes, for vehicles with zero CO2 emissions and energy advice.

 The changes include: